hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 ### Home link

-The home Link gives users quick, consistent access to the application's home page or dashboard.
+The home link gives users quick, consistent access to the application's home page or dashboard.

 For cloud products, the icon should always be `hcp`.
 For standalone or open-source products, it should be the product’s service icon; e.g., `terraform`.